-Update from 2020-10-26: the analysis of the Final Report of the NIAID study (Beigel et al. here) is published in “Remdesivir for COVID-19” Study accidentally proved effectiveness of Hydroxychloroquine.
+Update on 2020-10-30: the analysis of the Final Report of the NIAID study (Beigel et al. here) is published in “Remdesivir for COVID-19” Study accidentally proved effectiveness of Hydroxychloroquine.
 It amplifies the conclusions of this paper.
 This paper’s section devoted to Beigel et al. is obsoleted.version 2, 2020-09-20

 - In the recommended doses (200 mg on day 1, 100 mg per day after that), Remdesivir (RDV) has only insignificant antiviral effect against SARS-COV-2.